TKAMING/IPMap/README.md

     http://localhost:3000/

-and you are ready to go
+and you are ready to go...

 you should now see

 <img src"">